Is My Fertility Treatment Covered? 3 Essential Open Enrollment Tips

 Finding out that the care you need isn't covered by insurance is beyond frustrating.
 In fact, it's heartbreaking.
 Especially if you know you’ll be needing fertility treatments in the next year.
 The thought of not being able to achieve your biggest hopes and dreams because of a lack of insurance coverage is incredibly upsetting.
 So, what should you do?

-With IVF costing anywhere between $12,850 and $24,250 out-of-pocket, affording treatment straight from your bank account is not an option for most people.
+With IVF costing anywhere between $12,850 and $24,250 out-of-pocket, affording treatment with funds straight from your bank account is not an option for most people.
 So how can you pay for treatment?
 Your first thought might be that you have two options: take out a large personal loan or indefinitely postpone any fertility testing and treatment until you can afford it or it’s covered by a future plan.

-I'm not going to sugar coat this: the below suggestions will take honest effort from you, maybe several phone calls to your provider or employer, and some number crunching, but I assure you, your thorough research will pay off in getting you another step closer to success on your family building journey.
+We won't sugar coat it: the below suggestions may require several phone calls to your provider or employer, some number crunching, and following up, but I assure you, your thorough research will pay off in getting you one step closer to success on your family-building journey.
 Plus, it could save you major cash, which is often a huge hurdle to achieving your bigger goals.

-This is the time period where you can enroll, change, or drop your health insurance plans for the upcoming year (whether it’s Medicare, employer-based, or the health marketplace).
+Open enrollment is the time period each year where you can enroll, change, or drop your health insurance plans for the upcoming year (whether it’s Medicare, employer-based, or from the health marketplace).

 There are varying degrees of coverage, ranging in cost from hundreds of dollars a month for a single-person plan to well over a thousand dollars for a family plan.
 And that doesn’t include deductibles.
 That price can go up even higher for more all-inclusive coverage.

-The open enrollment period for 2022 lasts from November 1 to December 15 in most states.
-Although, due to state preferences and the COVID-19 pandemic, a handful of states have elected to extend that and have longer open enrollment windows.
-Always check to see if your state has an extension).
+The open enrollment period for 2023 lasts from November 1 to December 15 in most states.
+However, due to individual state preferences, some states have elected to extend that and have longer open enrollment windows.
+Always check to see to see if your state has an extension.

 If you are tapping into employer-provided health insurance, you’ll need to ask your human resources department what their particular policy is.
-Employers set their own dates for open enrollment (it typically falls around the same time, but you should check - just to be safe).
+Companies set their own dates for open enrollment (it typically falls around the same time as general open enrollment, but you should check with your HR department - just to be safe).

 During this time, you can choose to stay on your employer-based health insurance or switch to another provider in the marketplace.
 You might decide to do this for infertility coverage reasons, which we’ll help you dig through below.

-And, it goes without saying, if you are planning for (or already in the midst of) fertility testing or treatments, it makes sense to have an insurance plan that covers the most at the lowest possible out-of-pocket cost.
+It goes without saying, but if you are planning for (or already in the midst of) fertility testing or treatments, it makes sense to have an insurance plan that covers the most services at the lowest possible out-of-pocket cost.

-Our best advice?
+Our advice?
 Tackle this open enrollment season with confidence by doing your research!
-Here’s where you can start…
+Here’s where to start…

-While the official deadline is usually December 15th, don’t wait until December 14th to start your research and risk losing your chance to make needed adjustments.
+While the official deadline is usually December 15th, don’t wait until the night before to start your research and risk losing your chance to make needed adjustments.
 As anyone who has dealt with insurance coverage and fertility knows...it can be pretty time-consuming to figure out!